skills/introduction-to-github/README.md

 # Introduction to GitHub

-_This quick and fun introduction will get you started using GitHub in less than an hour._
+_Get started using GitHub in less than an hour._

 <!--
   <<< Author notes: Start of the course >>>